LukeBlueLOx/SARS-CoV-2_PL_V_2.0/README.md

 ---

-The application is originally designed to run automatically in the HEROKU cloud according to the "[Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler)" to execute the file: [import_daily_csv_data_from_api_od.py](https://github.com/LukeBlueLOx/SARS-CoV-2_PL_V_2.0/blob/main/import_daily_csv_data_from_api_od.py) at 11AM GMT +0100 CEST local time - it is also possible to perform the same process automatically locally using the CRON scheduler.
+The application is originally designed to run automatically in the HEROKU cloud according to the "[Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler)" to execute the file: [import_daily_csv_data_from_api_od.py](https://github.com/LukeBlueLOx/SARS-CoV-2_PL_V_2.0/blob/main/import_daily_csv_data_from_api_od.py) at 11AM GMT +0100 CEST - it is also possible to perform the same process automatically locally using the CRON scheduler.

 Both processes require pre-setting appropriate paths in the configuration file: [config_create_sheets.yaml](https://github.com/LukeBlueLOx/SARS-CoV-2_PL_V_2.0/blob/main/config_create_sheets.yaml)